Logo

 On 8 April 2010, Alex Higgins was part of the debut Snooker Legends Tour event in Sheffield, at the Crucible.

-At the time of his 1972 triumph at the World Championship, Alex Higgins had no permanent home and by his own account had recently lived in a row of abandoned houses in Blackburn which were awaiting demolition.
+At the time of his 1972 triumph at the World Championship, Alex Higgins related that he did not have a permanent address, and had recently lived in a row of abandoned houses in Blackburn which were awaiting demolition.

 Alex Higgins married twice and had four children from three different relationships.

-In January 1980 Alex Higgins married Lynn Robbins in Wilmslow, Cheshire.
+In January 1980 Alex Higgins married Lynn Avison in Wilmslow, Cheshire.

-Alex Higgins had a long and enduring friendship with Oliver Reed.
+Alex Higgins had a long and enduring friendship with Oliver Reed, who appeared on This Is Your Life when Alex Higgins was the subject in 1981.

-In 1983 Alex Higgins helped a young boy from Manchester, a fan of his who had been in a coma for two months.
+In 1983 Alex Higgins helped a young boy from Manchester, a fan of his who had been in a coma for two months, after his parents wrote to him.

 Alex Higgins recorded messages on tape and sent them to the boy with his best wishes.